Stochastic Thermodynamics for Autoregressive Generative Models: A Non-Markovian Perspective: Proof-of-concept experiment with GPT-2

 \subsection{Evaluation of externally prepared texts}

 An important challenge is to clarify the meaning and implications of the entropy production at both the token-reversal and block-reversal levels, when applied to real language models.
 As a first step in this direction, we present an experiment in which we evaluate the stochastic entropy production of GPT-2 on externally prepared texts, rather than on sequences generated by GPT-2 itself.
 This is still meaningful as a probe of GPT-2, because the stochastic entropy production quantifies the irreversibility of a \emph{single} realized trajectory.
 A practical difficulty, however, is how to prepare test texts systematically while avoiding arbitrary choices by the experimenter.

-To address this, we employ text sets generated by a separate (and much more capable) language model from a single fixed prompt, as detailed below.
+To address this issue, we use multiple input-text generators and examine whether the observed causal/non-causal difference depends on the model used to prepare the texts.
+Specifically, we submit the same fixed prompt to five language models: Claude Opus 4.6, Claude Fable 5, Gemini 3.1 Pro, GPT-5.4 Pro, and GPT-5.6 Pro.
+For each generator, we prepare the following two sets of English-language texts, each containing 100 four-sentence samples:

-We prepare the following two sets of English-language texts, each containing 30 samples of four sentences: \begin{itemize} \item \emph{Causal texts.} Short narratives in which the sentences describe a temporally ordered chain of events (e.g., ``The glass slipped from her hand.
-It fell to the floor.
-It broke into many pieces.
-She swept them up carefully.'').
-Reversing the sentence order yields a description in which effects precede their causes. \item \emph{Non-causal texts.} Collections of independent factual statements whose ordering carries no temporal or causal implication (e.g., ``A violin is played with a bow.
-A flute is played by blowing air.
-A drum is played by striking it.
-A harp is played by plucking strings.'').
-Reversing the sentence order leaves the meaning essentially unchanged. \end{itemize} The texts were generated by providing a fixed prompt to Claude Opus 4.6 (Anthropic) and using the output without manual revision or selection.
-Note that we included the above two examples by instructing Opus 4.6 to use them as the first entries of the respective lists.
-The complete list of all 60 texts, together with the prompt and the analysis code, is provided in the GitHub repository (see the Data Availability statement).
+\begin{itemize} \item \emph{Causal texts.} Short narratives in which the sentences describe a temporally ordered chain of events (e.g., ``The glass slipped from Alice's hand.
+The glass fell to the floor.
+The glass broke into many pieces.
+The glass left a wet stain on the tile floor.'').
+Reversing the sentence order yields a description in which effects precede their causes. \item \emph{Non-causal texts.} Collections of independent factual statements whose ordering carries no temporal or causal implication (e.g., ``The library lent a heavy atlas.
+The library hosted a chess tournament.
+The library displayed old framed photographs.
+The library received a donated wooden shelf from a volunteer.'').
+Reversing the sentence order leaves the meaning essentially unchanged. \end{itemize}